Axl47/FastCommit/README.md

 ## How It Works

-1. **Analyzes Changes**: QuickCommit examines your staged Git changes
+1. **Analyzes Changes**: FastCommit examines your staged Git changes
 2. **Generates Context**: Creates a comprehensive diff and repository context
 3. **AI Processing**: Sends context to your chosen AI provider
 4. **Formats Output**: Ensures the response follows conventional commit standards